oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 **Example:**

 Write a query that returns the user’s account, user ids, the total time the user has spent watching show 16, and an array containing information about all the episodes of show 16 that the user has watched.
 The users should have watched at least one episode of show 16 after 2022-4-01.
+Copy and paste into SQL statement box and hit 'Execute.'
 ```
 <copy>
 select u.id,